Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 **partitions**.
 You can submit your job to a certain partition using the Slurm option `--partition=<partition-name>`.

-Some nodes have multithreading (SMT) enabled, so for every physical core allocated (e.g., with `SLURM_HINT=nomultithread`), you will always get `MB per Core`*`number of threads`, because the memory of the other threads is allocated implicitly, too.
+Some nodes have Multithreading (SMT) enabled, so for every physical core allocated (e.g., with `SLURM_HINT=nomultithread`), you will always get `MB per Core`*`number of threads`, because the memory of the other threads is allocated implicitly, too.